MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 # Manage runbooks for Service Management Automation

-As an administrator of a Service Management Automation (SMA) installation, you will need to configure runbooks for execution.
+As an administrator of a Service Management Automation (SMA) installation, you need to configure runbooks for execution.
 Configuring includes both initial setup of the runbook workers, as well as scheduling and tracking runbooks.
-There are two system runbooks that are included with SMA in addition to the runbooks you have authored.
+There are two system runbooks that are included with SMA, in addition to the runbooks you have authored.
 These are:

-- DiscoverAllLocalModules: Runs immediately after you install a runbook worker.
+- **DiscoverAllLocalModules**: Runs immediately after you install a runbook worker.
 This runbook discovers all native modules on the Windows Server system where the runbook worker has been installed, and extracts activities and activity metadata for these modules so that their activities can be used when authoring runbooks in Windows Azure Pack.

-- SetAutomationModuleActivityMetadata: Runs immediately after you import a module into Service Management Automation.
+- **SetAutomationModuleActivityMetadata**: Runs immediately after you import a module into SMA.
 This runbook extracts activities and activity metadata from a newly imported module so that its activities can be used when authoring runbooks in Windows Azure Pack.

 ## Configure runbook workers

-When you start a runbook job in Service Management Automation, by default, it is picked by a runbook worker selected at random.
+When you start a runbook job in SMA, by default, it is picked by a runbook worker selected at random.
 However, sometimes you might want to run a runbook against a particular runbook worker for various reasons.
-RunbookWorker configuration property helps you achieve that.
-For more information on how runbooks are executed, see [Runbook Execution in Service Management Automation](runbook-automation.md).
+The RunbookWorker configuration property helps you to do that.
+[Learn more](runbook-automation.md) about runbook execution.